Overview of what we offer

 If a person doesn’t want to pay for that service then we will send them our up-to-date list of law firms purporting to do legal aid, together with a basic summary of their problem.
 We could alternatively make a private sector referral if a person wouldn’t qualify for legal aid on the basis of their means – again, this would be a full and focused summary if the person is willing to pay £40, otherwise a basic summary if not.

 We will offer to use a Crowdfunding page in our name, for anyone who is willing to endure some level of publicity for funding their serious contemplation of legal proceedings.
 If the target is reached, and the council gives in and shifts its position, without the need to go to a law firm, CASCAIDr is allowed to keep the money.
 If it doesn’t work, then the prospect of payment for the permission stage will make the case more attractive to legal aid and private sector law firms alike.
 We charge for preparing a case for crowd-funding, so as to remain viable, but this charge is waived if you have paid us for a summary already.

 Our charges, for individuals and charitable organisations, summarised:

-– £125 an hour to individuals (to include a free booked half hour call if it was necessary to give us full enough information for triage)
+– £135 an hour to individuals (the service charge comes AFTER the FREE triage time that it was necessary to spend, to give us full enough information for triage)

-– £150 an hour if the client is a not for profit or charitable organisation, via CASCAIDr Trading Ltd – see below for more details.
+The Trading Company (see below): – £175 an hour if the client is an individual with a problem within the scope of our Trading Company’s expertise, or a not-for-profit or charitable organisation, via CASCAIDr Trading Ltd – see below for more details.